danieljprice/splash/docs/basic.rst

 previously).
 In 2D vector plots simply show the vector arrows mapped to a pixel array using the SPH kernel.

-Settings related to vector plots can be changed via the v)ector plot submenu (:ref:`sec:vectorplots`).
+Settings related to vector plots can be changed via :ref:`sec:menu-v`.
 The size of the arrows is set by the maximum plot limit over all of the vector components.
 Alternatively the arrow size can be changed interactively using ’v’, ’V’ (to decrease and increase the arrow size respectively) and ’w’ (to automatically adjust the arrow size so that the longest arrow is of order one pixel width).